chlsmile/blogfile/blogpost/spring/SpringFramework4.2.6翻译.md

 ```
 The foo bean has a fred property, which has a bob property, which has a sammy property, and that final sammy property is being set to the value 123.
 In order for this to work, the fred property of foo, and the bob property of fred must not be null after the bean is constructed, or a NullPointerException is thrown.

-#### 6.4.3 Using depends-on
+#### 6.4.3 使用depends-on
 If a bean is a dependency of another that usually means that one bean is set as a property of another.
 Typically you accomplish this with the <ref/> element in XML-based configuration metadata.
 However, sometimes dependencies between beans are less direct; for example, a static initializer in a class needs to be triggered, such as database driver registration.
 The depends-on attribute can explicitly force one or more beans to be initialized before the bean using this element is initialized.
 The following example uses the depends-on attribute to express a dependency on a single bean:
 ```java
 <bean id="beanOne" class="ExampleBean" depends-on="manager"/>
 <bean id="manager" class="ManagerBean" />
 ```
+如果

 To express a dependency on multiple beans, supply a list of bean names as the value of the depends-on attribute, with commas, whitespace and semicolons, used as valid delimiters:
 ```java
 <bean id="beanOne" class="ExampleBean" depends-on="manager,accountDao">